redjax/redkb/docs/programming/python/dynaconf/index.md

 # Dynaconf <!-- omit in toc -->

 [Dynaconf](https://www.dynaconf.com) is a tool for managing app configurations.
-The tool is inspired by the [12-factor application guide](https://12factor.net/config), and is focused on assisting with separating your app's configuration from the business logic.
+The tool is inspired by the [12-factor application guide](https://12factor.net/config), and is focused on enabling separation of your app's configuration from the business logic.

 !!! tip